mabiesen/project_euler_challenges/README.md

 * Python
 * Golang

-I anticipate using VB/VBA as well moving forward.
+I anticipate using VB/VBA and PHP as well moving forward.

 Only completed projects are posted in this repository.